ai-2070/papers/network-event-transport/README.md

 **Distributed systems.** Erlang/OTP [3] provides process migration and supervision trees but over TCP with message-passing overhead.
 CRDTs [14] provide conflict-free replicated state but typically operate at application-level granularity without the tight integration with transport, identity, and routing that Net provides.

 **Causal ordering.** Vector clocks [4] and Lamport timestamps [15] are foundational.
-Net's compressed horizons trade exact tracking for a 4-byte wire representation via bloom sketches, providing approximate causal queries at zero per-packet cost.
+Net's compressed horizons trade exact tracking for an 8-byte wire representation via bloom sketches, providing approximate causal queries at zero per-packet cost.
 The honest discontinuity mechanism---forking rather than silently recovering from chain breaks---is, to our knowledge, novel in this context.

 **Capability systems.** Kubernetes [5] provides capability-based scheduling but at second-scale granularity over HTTP APIs.
 Net's capability index operates at nanosecond granularity with inline per-packet filter evaluation.